JANEqiujie/2023EBU6305G15/README.md

   Dantong Xu 2020213119, 200979117, 2020213119@bupt.edu.cn, group member.

-v1 and v2 is our working directory
+v1 and v2 are our working directories which represent different versions.